kubeflow/examples/e2e/README.md

 ## Next Steps

-As you noticed, there were many portions of this example that are shimming functionality around data and the TFJob spec.
-In the [next part](part-two.md), we will be optimizing our example to improve these pain points.
+In the future we will be providing tutorials on more advanced examples.

+Till then, play with the settings/tunables!
+And try to use your own model within this workflow.